 With more than 10,000 providers and 40,000 employees in four states, SSM Health is one of the largest employers in every community it serves.
 An early adopter of the electronic health record (EHR), SSM Health is a national leader for the depth of its EHR integration.

-SSM Medical Group is a member of SSM Health Care-St. Louis and includes almost 400 primary and specialty care physicians in 65 locations, including 5 urgent care clinics and 25 Express Clinics collocated with Walgreens stores.
+SSM Medical Group is a member of SSM Health Care-St. Louis and includes almost 400 primary and specialty care physicians in 65 locations, including 5 urgent care clinics and 5 Express Clinics .
 Our clinics are located in north, south and mid St. Louis County; in St. Charles County; in Warrenton and Troy, Missouri; and in Belleville and Maryville, Illinois.

 At SSM, we take pride in the physician leadership of our Medical Group.
 Our physicians have a voice in their own practice operations, as well as the overall direction of the organization.
 Our SSM physician leadership allows physicians to manage the care of their own patients and provide appropriate treatment to meet each patient's unique needs.

 All SSM Health Medical Group primary care practices are nationally recognized as NCQA Patient-Centered Medical Homes and provide exceptional care through evidence-based protocols, while coordinating and managing patient care across the continuum.

 The St. Louis, Missouri metropolitan area has 2.8 million residents and activities for everyone!
 Highlights include the world renown Arch, the St. Louis Symphony, Fox Theater, Art Museum, Science Center, Botanical Gardens and one of the best zoos in the country.
 St. Louis is a big-league city where the best fans in baseball cheer on the 11-time World Series championship Cardinals, along with the 2019 Stanley Cup winning NHL St. Louis Blues.
 In 2023, an MLS expansion team, St. Louis City SC, will begin play.